PX & CX System Installation & Setup

-There are a number of installation programs on the supplied disc that should automatically start after inserting the disc into the drive.
+There are a number of installation programs on the supplied USB drive that should automatically start after inserting the USB into a USB port.

-If for some reason the auto start does not run then you can manually start the programs by double clicking on them directly from the disc.
+If for some reason the auto start does not run then you can manually start the programs by double clicking on them directly from the USB drive.

 The following install programs should be started:

 1. GSAGolfInterfaceSetup.exe This is the Control Panel

 2. GSAGolfDemoSetup.exe The RedChain 18 hole course software